RajRoR/bitmap_editor/README.md

 V X Y1 Y2 C - Draw a vertical segment of colour C in column X between rows Y1 and Y2 (inclusive).
 H X1 X2 Y C - Draw a horizontal segment of colour C in row Y between columns X1 and X2 (inclusive).
 F X Y C - Fill the region in which pixel (X, Y) lies with Colour C.
-O 1 2 4 5 X - Make an outline with the given points and color
+O 1 2 4 5 X - Draw an outline with the given points and color
 S - Show the contents of the current image
 ```